-- Reported rates of IPV were lower for Mexican immigrants (13.4%) than for persons of Mexican descent born in the United States (16.7%)1.
+- Reported rates of IPV were lower for Mexican immigrants (13.4%) than for persons of Mexican descent born in the United States (16.7%).[7,8]

-- These differences are consistent with other studies examining physical and mental health outcomes31, school achievement29, and substance abuse18.
-This surprising strength of immigrant groups despite the social and economic challenges they often face, has been labeled the immigrant paradox33.
+- These differences are consistent with other studies examining physical and mental health outcomes, school achievement, and substance abuse.
+This surprising strength of immigrant groups despite the social and economic challenges they often face has been labeled the immigrant paradox.
 There are also differences among Latin@s based on their country of origin and level of acculturation; more years in the U.S. predicts poorer health outcomes.
-The apparent protective nature of being an immigrant is the subject of several current studies29,31.
+The apparent protective nature of being an immigrant is the subject of several current studies[9,10].

-- One study reported abusive strategies such as, on the job surveillance, on the job harrassment, and work disruption tactics.
-However, they also found strategies that were unique in a Latino sample, such as denying access to driver’s license, lying about childcare arrangements, and sending the partner to their country of origin temporarily13.
+- One study reported abusive strategies such as on the job surveillance, on the job harrassment, and work disruption tactics.
+However, they also found unique strategies experienced by Latin@s, such as denying access to a driver’s license, lying about childcare arrangements, and sending the partner to their country of origin temporarily.